Need Help? Give us a call.

 When a town that could sustain a grocery store doesn’t have one, there’s a probably good reason—maybe most people commute every day and use other stores, or there isn’t a large enough population to support a big box chain.

 If you want to go the independent route (i.e. not open a franchise store), try to find a way to specialize your store so that you don’t overspend on a huge inventory.
 Use local products, trends, and tastes to help inform this decision.

-This idea might be a good option for individuals who are trained pharmacists themselves, or involved in the local medical profession.
-A pharmacy is definitely an essential business in every community, but if you decide to open an independently-owned pharmacy, be wary of competing with large chain drug stores.
+This is one of the small town business ideas that might be a good option for individuals who are trained pharmacists themselves or involved in the local medical profession.
+A pharmacy is definitely an essential business in every community, but if you decide to open an independently owned pharmacy, be wary of competing with large chain drug stores.

-Particularly in touristy areas, quaint gift shops can turn a profit on finds from local flea markets, junk yards, and estate sales.
-While turnover for an antique store may be slow, your inventory won’t expire or require much upkeep.
+Particularly in touristy areas, quaint gift shops can turn a profit on finds from local flea markets, junkyards, and estate sales.
+Although turnover for an antique store may be slow, your inventory won’t expire or require much upkeep.
 If there are several shops like this in your town already, you might consider specializing, for instance in retail consignment and second-hand clothing, or artwork from local craftspeople.

 More and more, people are getting into fitness and taking care of their bodies.
 Odds are, a few fitness-junkies live in your town.
 If you think this is the case, a starting a fitness studio or gym is a great small town business idea.
 You can focus on a boutique fitness theme, or just offer a general fitness space for your community to work out.

 Of all of the small town business ideas, though, this one requires a bit of overhead to startup—namely in the gym equipment.
 However, granted you gain some new members early on, you should be able to make that money back very quickly, especially if you have a corner on the small town fitness market.